ArefShojaei/Lite-PHP/README.md

 can be provided base files for every projects!**

 ### bootstrap/
-**This folder is for init app**
+**This folder is to init app**

 ### modules/
-**This folder is for using every modules for the app And by default has a "app" module for running every the Lite-PHP project well**
+This folder is for using every modules for the app
+And by default has a "app" module for running every the Lite-PHP project well** + you can **register every modules** for the project

-for developing every project , the folder is important , **because project structure is modular !**
+for developing every project , this folder is important , **because project structure is modular!**

 ### hooks/
 **This will have custom Hooks**